How to Enter The Spiritual Eye

-Though this is one example of how I used The Spiritual Eye, Forrest Knutson, a skilled Yogi, explains that the spiritual eye opens us up to the area of the right brain, allowing us to enter into Sumadi.
+Though this is one example of how I used The Spiritual Eye, Forrest Knutson, a skilled Yogi, explains that the spiritual eye opens us up to the area of the right brain specifically the right hypothalamus or the center of light and the feeling of unity, allowing us to enter into Sumadi.
 The ability to join Sumadi has many advantages that go far beyond the extent of this article.

 I have also found other modern-day meditators who have used light to concentrate on The Spiritual Eye have developed the ability to produce some very profound experiences.
 They have claimed, as many others have verified, that they can hallucinate fully interactive dream experiences while awake.
 They can also imagine anything they desire in their environment at will.
 Their ability is similar to 3D augmented reality or, more scientifically, a waking hypnogogic state with mental control.